openhab/openhab-addons/bundles/org.openhab.binding.plugwise/README.md

 # Plugwise Binding

-The Plugwise binding adds support to openHAB for [Plugwise](https://www.plugwise.com) ZigBee devices using the Stick.
+The Plugwise binding adds support to openHAB for [Plugwise](https://www.plugwise.com) Zigbee devices using the Stick.

 Users should use the Plugwise Source software to define the network, reset devices or perform firmware upgrades.